What to See in Summer

 The Carmel Bach Festival (CBF) began in 1935 as a four-day series of concerts at the Sunset School Auditorium and the Carmel Mission Basilica.

-Enjoy food, bonsai and ikebana exhibits, day-long entertainment features martial arts demonstrations, tea ceremony, Japanese dancers, and Taiko drumming.
+Enjoy food, bonsai and ikebana exhibits, martial arts demonstrations, tea ceremony, Japanese dancers, Taiko drumming and more during this day-long entertainment festival.
 Held mid-July at the Monterey-Peninsula Buddhist Temple.

-Walk through historic and beautiful architecture of Julia Morgan; noted California architect.
-Stroll the restored Dunes while gazing at the Bay.
+Take a stroll through the historic and beautiful architecture of Julia Morgan; a noted California architect.
+Walk along the restored sand dunes while gazing at the Bay.
 Asilomar State Park is a perfect blend of culture and nature.

 As the birthplace of California, the collection of historic sites in old Monterey is part of the heritage of all Californians.
-Call ahead to find what sites are open and tour times (831) 649-7118.
+Call ahead to find what sites are open and tour times at 831.649.7118.

-John Steinbeck novels come to life at this Museum created in his honor.
-Book and movie memorabilia highlight his work as Steinbeck's life story of being raised in the central valley comes to life.
+John Steinbeck's novels come to life at this wonderful Museum created in his honor.
+Book and movie memorabilia are among the highlights visitors will find as they take a glimpse into the famous author's roots in the Salinas valley.